 Students will have access to:

-This is an 8-week online course, with one 2-hour webinar per week, plus around 2 hours of work to do in between sessions.
-The course will be a mixture of readings, seminar discussions and practical exercises, plus a practical social design project.
+This is an 8-week online course, with one 2-hour webinar per week, plus up to 2 hours of work to do in between sessions.
+The course will be a mixture of readings, seminar discussions and practical exercises.

 Who Should Attend: